minetest-mirrors/hopper/README.md

 Change log:

 - 0.1 - Initial release from jordan4ibanez
-- 0.2 - Fixed tool glitch (wear restored by accident)
+- 0.2 - Fixed tool glitch (wear was restored by accident)
 - 0.3 - transfer function added
 - 0.4 - Supports locked chest and protected chest
 - 0.5 - Works with 0.4.13's new shift+click for newly placed Hoppers